 SPV carried interest for LPs presents some interesting challenges for GPs.
 LPs in most funds are paying the standard 2/20 (2% management fee + 20% carried interest) on their investments in that fund (or something close to it).
 In speaking with other fund managers who organize SPVs, we’ve heard everything from 0/0 to 1/20, depending on the fund’s overall economic model.
 We opted for a middle ground, giving fund LPs a discount on a carried interest.
 The reasoning behind this is that they are effectively underwriting our firm via the fund’s management fees, which allow us to organize SPVs in the first place.
 Once non-LPs who invest in our SPVs understand the reasoning behind this discount, they are amenable to the structure.

 What About Existing Company Investors?

-We waive the carried interest for existing company investors as well as investors sourced by the company because we think it’s fair.
+We waive the carried interest for existing company investors because we think it’s fair.
 They didn’t benefit from our sourcing or our diligence; they would have made the investment with or without us.
 One could make the argument that existing investors are unfairly getting the benefit of the SPV major investor rights for free, but it’s important to us that CEOs keep healthy relationships with their existing early investors.
 Forcing an existing investor into a vehicle where they pay fees or carry to a new investor just seems wrong.

 GP / LP Alignment